Social Worker Registration Compliance and Support

 We will follow up on every notification received to ensure that legal requirements are upheld.

-Individuals who are eligible to be registered will be supported with information on how they can comply with legal requirements.
+Persons who are eligible to be registered will be supported with information on how they can comply with legal requirements.

 Further information